All Episodes

 Then he just met with the Al-Qaeda dude.

-We were we were we were ripping them out by the roots, and that's what he used to call it.
+We were, we were, we were ripping them out by the roots.

 We're ripping them out by the roots, Michael.

-You know, we're getting their leadership, and it's easy.
+You know, we're getting their leadership.

-It's uh our our our government does this as a matter of course, day by day.
+Our government does this as a matter of course, day by day.

-And he should be now going into their offices, seizing information and uh about the child trafficking, which has been happening intensely down in Texas, like Brownsville at that super center, the former Walmart super center that I've been to many times, as have others.
+And he should be now going into their offices, seizing information about the child trafficking, which has been happening intensely down in Texas, like Brownsville at that super center, the former Walmart super center that I've been to many times, as have others.

-I mean, we we know the places, right?
+I mean, we know the places, right?

-There's databases with all the children, some of it has been released.
+There's databases with all the children.

 Carlos Arella has released some of that.